Colby Carthel: 2016 season

-In the spring of 2016, Carthel was rewarded with a contract extension with options that would keep him Commerce until 2018.
+In the spring of 2016, Carthel was rewarded with a contract extension with options that would keep him at A&M–Commerce until 2018.
 In his first three seasons as head coach he led the team to a total of three postseason appearances, two LSC championships, and seven or more wins in each season.
 He also helped lead a number of players to the NFL.

-Carthel's Lions started the season ranked 9th in the nation and picked to win the Lone Star Conference for the third straight year.
-All-American running back Richard Cooper returned for his senior season and was picked preseason conference back of the year.
-The Lions ran out to a 5–0 record to start the season, but lost by 1 point to Midwestern State in a back and forth affair in Commerce.
+Carthel's Lions started the season ranked No. 9 in the nation and picked to win the Lone Star Conference for the third straight year.
+Richard Cooper, an All-American running back, returned for his senior season and was picked as a preseason conference back of the year.
+The Lions ran out to a 5–0 record to start the season, but lost by one point to Midwestern State in a back and forth affair in Commerce.
 The Lions then reeled off 5 straight wins and clinched their third straight LSC Championship after Midwestern lost to Eastern New Mexico in the final game of the season.
-The Lions once again were selected for the NCAA Division II national playoffs and hosted a first-round game for the first time since 1991.
-The Lions defeated 24th ranked Colorado-Mesa, setting them up with the second ranked Grand Valley State Lakers.
-The Lions bowed out in the second round to the Lakers, ending the season at 11–2.
-Lions Quarterback Luis Perez was selected as a Harlon Hill Trophy nominee, while punter Hector Dominguez was first team All-American and offensive lineman Jared Machorro was named second team All-American.
-Return specialist Shawn Hooks and linebacker Uriah Harris were both named All-Region team and the Lions placed 8 members on the All-Lone Star Conference first team, including Cooper, Perez, Hooks, Harris, Dominguez, Machorro, Defensive lineman Tavita Faaiu, and Wideout Lance Evans.
+The Lions once again were selected for the NCAA Division II playoffs and hosted a first-round game for the first time since 1991.
+The Lions defeated No. 24 Colorado Mesa, setting them up with No. 2 Grand Valley State.
+The Lions bowed out in the second round to the Lakers, ending their season at 11–2.
+Lions quarterback Luis Perez was selected as a Harlon Hill Trophy nominee, while punter Hector Dominguez was first team All-American and offensive lineman Jared Machorro was named second team All-American.
+Return specialist Shawn Hooks and linebacker Uriah Harris were both named All-Region team and the Lions placed 8 members on the All-Lone Star Conference first team, including Cooper, Perez, Hooks, Harris, Dominguez, Machorro, defensive lineman Tavita Faaiu, and wideout Lance Evans.
 The Lions 11–2 season was the most wins for the Lions since 1953 and the first time the Lions had double digit wins since 1990.
 In December 2016, TAMUC President Dr. Ray Keck and Athletic Director Tim McMurray announced they were extending Carthel's contract yet again, this time until 2020.